 On June 7, 2018, the Government of Alberta approved Whitecourt Biomass Facility's application to the BPP.
-The Whitecourt Biomass Facility expects to receive grant funding of up to \$9.2 million for contributing to Alberta's bioenergy production capacity over the two and a half year program, which ends in March 2020.
-From October 2017 to December 2018, Capstone produced enough power to be eligible for \$3.6 million of BPP grant funding, of which \$2.8 million in payments was received in 2018.
+The Whitecourt Biomass Facility can receive grant funding of up to \$9.2 million for contributing to Alberta's bioenergy production capacity over the two and a half year program, which ends in March 2020.
+From October 2017 to December 2018, Capstone produced enough power to be eligible for \$3.6 million of BPP grant funding.
+In 2019, Capstone produced enough power to be eligible for \$3.4 million of BPP grant funding, of which \$1.2 million in payments were received in 2019.
 The invoice for the remaining amount is being processed by the Government of Alberta.